AVBIT/retracker_local/readme.md

 ##
 #### Release notes
 - **05.09.2018** - Changed engine from MyISAM to InnoDB for the tables `announce_unresolved` and `history`.
 This allows you to run mysqldump using the --single-transaction option, because then it dumps the consistent state of the database at the time when START TRANSACTION was issued without blocking any applications.
-To modify existing tables without losing data, you must execute SQL queries
+To modify existing tables without losing data, you must execute SQL queries:
 ```
 # ALTER TABLE announce_unresolved ENGINE=InnoDB;
 # ALTER TABLE history ENGINE=InnoDB;